Proof of Schur's conjecture in $\mathbb R^d$: Proof

 \begin{thm} Given a diameter graph $G$\\ 1.
 In the space $\R^d$, $d\ge 3$;\\ 2.
 On the sphere $S^d_r$ of radius $r>1/\sqrt 2,$ $d\ge 3$,\\ any two $d$-cliques in $G$ must share a vertex. \end{thm}

 As we came across the paper \cite{MaeS} we were thinking whether or not to try to give a proof of Theorem \ref{thcom} using Maehara's result.
-The Euclidean case of Theorem \ref{thcom} is almost equivalent to Theorem 2 from \cite{MaeS} (which is equivalent to Conjecture \ref{ph2}).
+The Euclidean case of Theorem \ref{thcom} is almost equivalent to \cite[Theorem 2]{MaeS} (which is equivalent to Conjecture \ref{ph2}).
 However, to get part 1 of Theorem \ref{thcom} from Conjecture \ref{ph2}, one has to replace the non-strict inequality on distances by a strict one.
 It turns out that this seemingly technical detail is not easy to overcome.
-If applied directly, Conjecture \ref{ph2} says only that, if there are two regular unit $(d-1)$-simplices in a diameter graph in $\R^d$ that do not share a vertex, then there must be at least one edge between them.
+If applied directly, \cite[Theorem 2]{MaeS} gives only that, if there are two regular unit $(d-1)$-simplices in a diameter graph in $\R^d$ that do not share a vertex, then there must be at least one edge between them.
 This is clearly not sufficient (and it is fairly easy to reduce Theorem \ref{thcom} to this case).
 The proof of Maehara, however, may be modified to give a proof of Theorem \ref{thcom} in the Euclidean case, but becomes significantly more complicated.
-As for the spherical case, we do not even know.
-It may also be the case that it is possible to apply Maehara's technique, but we believe that in sum it would not simplify the proof of Theorem \ref{thcom}.
-Therefore, we decided to leave the proof as it is and not to utilize Maehara's ideas.
+Maehara's technique relies heavily on linear algebra, thus we do not even know if it is possible to apply his techniques in the spherical case.
+We believe that in sum it would not simplify the proof of Theorem \ref{thcom}.
+Therefore, we decided to leave the proof as it is and not to utilize Maehara's ideas.\\

 In this subsection we describe how to derive Theorem \ref{thmain} from Theorem \ref{thcom}.
 Consider two $d$-cliques in a diameter graph $G$ in $\R^d$ (or on $S_r^d$ with $r>1/\sqrt 2$).
 Then, by Theorem \ref{thcom}, these two cliques must share a vertex.
 All the remaining vertices of the two simplices must lie on the $(d-1)$-dimensional unit sphere $S$ with the center in the common vertex of the two simplices.
-The vertices on $S$ form two $(d-2)$-dimensional unit simplices, and, since the graph on the sphere is still a diameter graph, we can again apply Theorem \ref{thcom} and obtain that they must share another vertex.
+The vertices on $S$ form two $(d-2)$-dimensional unit simplices, and, since the subgraph that lies on $S$ is a diameter graph, we can again apply Theorem \ref{thcom} and obtain that the two $(d-2)$-dimensional simplices on $S$ must share a vertex, which gives the second common vertex for the $d$-cliques.